Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 cd twitter_header
 ```

 Now it's time to convert this into a node project.
-I've added the `-y`, so it won't ask all the basic setup questions.
+I've added the `-y` so it won't ask all the basic setup questions.

 ```bash
 npm init -y